edge-core/sonic-swss/doc/swss-schema.md

     ;Status: work in progress

     key             = WARM_RESTART_TABLE:process_name         ; process_name is a unique process identifier.
+                                                              ; with exception of 'warm-shutdown' operation.
+                                                              ; 'warm-shutdown' operation key is used to ; track warm shutdown stages and results.
+                                                              ; Added to this table to leverage the existing ; "show warm-restart state" command.

     restore_count   = 1*10DIGIT                               ; a value between 0 and 2147483647 to keep track
                                                               ; of the number of times that an application has